efourb/projects-data-scientist-practicum/README.md

 ### Project 7:
 Trained a model that helps to identify a new location for oil production with the least risk of financial loss.

-You can view Project 7 online here, or find it in the corresponding folder of the this repository.
+You can view Project 7 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P07%20Machine%20Learning%20in%20Business/P7%20Machine%20Learning%20in%20Business.ipynb), or find it in the [corresponding folder](/P07%20Machine%20Learning%20in%20Business/) of this repository.

 ## Integrated project 2

 ### Project 8:
 Simulated the process of smelting gold ore to improve the operation of the enterprise.

-You can view Project 8 online here, or find it in the corresponding folder of the this repository.
+You can view Project 8 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P08%20Integrated%20project%202/P8%20Integrated%20project%202.ipynb), or find it in the [corresponding folder](/P08%20Integrated%20project%202/) of this repository.

 ## Linear Algebra